 Candidates must earn a minimum of 200 Credits to complete Stage One.
 Credits are awarded for a range of formal and informal education and training and for years of greenkeeping experience.
 BIGGA CPD Credits can be used toward Stage One.

-Stage One of the Master Greenkeeper Certificate is open to all Full, Associate and International members of BIGGA.
+Stage One of the Master Greenkeeper Certificate is open to all Full members and International members of BIGGA.

 To progress to Stages Two and Three, applicants must be Course Manager, Head Greenkeeper, or Superintendent and meet the following requirements: